kammoji/btctick/README.md

 bash btctick.sh
 </pre>

-The script unclones as runnable so simply
+The script clones as runnable so simply

 <pre>
 chmod 775 btctick.sh